1. Put the Pellets Directly on the Charcoal

 As a general rule of thumb, it’s best to avoid using softwoods (evergreen or coniferous trees) like pine, spruce, fir, hemlock, cypress, and redwood.

-Softwoods contain sap and resin (contain terpenes, the source of turpentine).
+Softwoods contain sap and resin (which contain terpenes, the source of turpentine).
 As you can imagine, nobody wants to eat paint solvent, which is toxic when ingested.

 Softwoods also have more air in their cell structure, meaning it burns very fast – which is the opposite of low and slow required for barbecue.